LtSRvan/WD-14-TF-Tagger/README.md

     pip install -r requirements.txt

-You have to download the variables folder and the saved_model.pb, put both in a folder with the name of the model that you downloaded.
-Yo can find the [Models](https://huggingface.co/SmilingWolf) here.
+You can find the [Models](https://huggingface.co/SmilingWolf) here.
+Download the saved_model.pb and the variables folder an put those on the same folder .
+If you don't want to download manually the script can do it for you, more info below
 For the [selected_tags.csv](https://huggingface.co/SmilingWolf/wd-v1-4-swinv2-tagger-v2/resolve/main/selected_tags.csv) you have to put that in the Models folder or let the script download it for you

 ## Usage

 Once you activate your venv for a basic usage type (by default uses the GPU):

-    python tagger.py --input "your/folder/path" --model /path/to/your/model/folder --general_score 0.5
+    python tagger.py --input "your/folder/path" --model model_name --general_score 0.5

 With this command it will tag your images and write the result in a TXT file with the same name as the file